zackwag/homebridge-somneo/README.md

 ```

 ## Future Plans
-- Allow customization of Sunset & RelaxBreathe programs.
+- Allow customization of RelaxBreathe program.
 - No support for sound sensor.
 HomeKit does not have a sound level sensor.
-I thought about having an occupancy sensor, but would need to know what sound level occupied/not should be considered.
+I thought about having an motion sensor, but would need to know what sound level motion detected/not should be considered.
 - Better error handling.
 I am a Java developer by trade and am still learning Typescript :).

 ## Recognition